Orthogonality preserving property for pairs of operators on Hilbert $C^*$-modules: Preliminaries

 Often $\delta =0$ has been considered.
-The approximate orthogonality preserving mappings and the orthogonality equations have been investigated recently in \cite{C.L, M.S.P, M.Z.W, P.S.M.M, P.W, W0, Z.M.F}.
-Chmieli\'{n}ski \cite{J.C.4} and Turn\v{s}ek \cite{A.T.1} studied the approximate orthogonality preserving property for one linear mapping with $\delta=0$.
-In addition, Chmieli\'{n}ski et al. \cite{C.L.W} have recently verified the approximate orthogonality preserving property for two linear mappings.
+The approximate orthogonality preserving operators and the orthogonality equations have been investigated recently in \cite{M.S.P, P.S.M.M, P.W, W0, Z.M.F}.
+Chmieli\'{n}ski \cite{J.C.4} and Turn\v{s}ek \cite{A.T.1} studied the approximate orthogonality preserving property for one linear operator with $\delta=0$.
+In addition, Chmieli\'{n}ski et al. \cite{C.L.W} verified the approximate orthogonality preserving property for two linear operators.